cdleong/cdleong.github.io/_posts/2024-04-01-slt-a-coders-guide.md

 #### [Unraveling a Decade A Comprehensive Survey on Isolated Sign Language Recognition (2023)](https://ieeexplore.ieee.org/document/10350553)

 If you wanted to do image2gloss, which I don't, this could be a good one... or so I thought.
-Actually contains quite a bit about video.
+Actually it contains quite a bit about video methods.
 Talks about input modalities, fusion methods, datasets, etc.

 Interestingly it also does link a number of datasets with videos in them which might be relevant.
 This would be good to chase down.

-TODO: have a look into these datasets, make sure they're included

 * J. Wan, Y. Zhao, S. Zhou, I. Guyon, S. Escalera and S. Z. Li, "ChaLearn looking at people RGB-D isolated and continuous datasets for gesture recognition", CVPRW, pp. 56-64, 2016.
 * Sergio Escalera, Xavier Baró, Jordi Gonzalez, Miguel A Bautista, Meysam Madadi, Miguel Reyes, et al., "Chalearn looking at people challenge 2014: Dataset and results", ECCVW, pp. 459-473, 2015.